Zim95/browseterm-monorepo/README.md

 $ git submodule update --init --recursive
 ```

-# Setting up our microservices.
+# Setting up our MicroServices.
 1. First, we need to setup our cluster.
 We need to install MetalLB.
 This is for external IP addresses.
 Check out `00_docs/metallb_setup.md` to learn more.

 2. Next, create the namespace for your cluster.